Madonna's Personal Items, Including That Tupac Letter, Are No Longer Up For Auction

 "Please be careful Madonna.
 Everyone is not as honorable as they seem there are those whose hearts bleed with envy & evil.
 They would not hesitate to do you harm!"

-Fortunately, Madonna has at least nipped one unhonorable act in the bud — the sale of her intimate items.
+Fortunately, Madonna has at least nipped one dishonourable act in the bud — the sale of her intimate items.

 Advertisement